Emerging Challenges Fund

 For those seeking to invest in a safer future this fund provides unique expertise across beneficial AI, biosecurity, and nuclear weapons policy and fills critical funding gaps at organisations in need of rapid financial support and a diversity of donors.

-2. End-to-End Effective Giving.
-For major donors seeking to develop significant philanthropic portfolios, we provide a bespoke end-to-end service at no cost.
+2. Get bespoke advice.
+For major donors seeking to develop significant philanthropic portfolios, we provide a personalized end-to-end service at no cost.
 This includes detailed analysis, expert-led learning series, residential summits, tailored strategic planning, grant recommendations, due diligence, and impact assessment.
-Please get in touch with our CEO, Simran Dhaliwal, at sim@longview.org.

 Fund Managers